Kalisindh Thermal Power Station

-Kalisindh Thermal Power Station is located 12 km away from Jhalawar town in Jhalawar district, Rajasthan state in western India.
-The power plant is operated by Rajasthan Rajya Vidyut Utpadan Nigam Ltd (RVUNL).
+Kalisindh Thermal Power Station is a 1200MW coal-fired power station located in Rajasthan state in western India.
+It is located 12 km away from Jhalawar town in Jhalawar district.
+It consists of two 600MW generating units that were commissioned in 2014.
+The power station is operated by Rajasthan Rajya Vidyut Utpadan Nigam Ltd (RVUNL).

 Water for the plant is provided by the Kalisindh Dam reservoir, near Bhanwarasi village.
-Coal for the plant will be sourced from Paras east and Kanta basin coal blocks in Chhattisgarh state.
+Coal for the station will be sourced from Paras east and Kanta basin coal blocks in Chhattisgarh state.